Support the Meeting

 DONATE by making a Financial Contribution to BFM |

-By credit card | By check |
+Donate with a credit card | Donate by check |

 There are three ways to donate to BFM: Using your credit card (BFM pays the 3% credit card fee).
 Paying by check, which means no fees are subtracted from your donation.